ghubliming/Quant_US_Stock_Market/README.md

 3. **Simulated Purchases**:
    - The `calculate_average_cost()` function simulates hourly, daily, weekly, and monthly stock purchases.
    - For each purchase, it calculates the number of shares based on the amount to be invested and the stock price at that moment.
    - It includes a flag mechanism that checks whether stock data is available for a given timestamp.
 If data for the current day or time is missing (e.g., on a holiday or non-trading day), the flag triggers a search for the next available data point, ensuring that the simulation continues smoothly without breaking.
+Note that forex data is half an hour ahead of stock data due to limitations in the yfinance data source.
    - Hardcoding the market hours for stocks (i.e., 9 AM to 4 PM) ensures compatibility with the timestamp structure required by the yfinance package, thereby guaranteeing accurate data retrieval for valid trading periods.

 4. **Average Cost Calculation**: